yosh-401-advanced-javascript/seattle-javascript-401d31/lectures/backend/03-async-callbacks/README.md

 ## Javascript Runtime
 #### Hoisting
+In javascript variable and function declartions get "hoisted" to top of your code before it runs.
+When the javascript runtime runs your code, it first re-organizes what you written so that all variable de... ** TO BE CONTINUED **
 * hoisting is JS default behavior of moving all declarations to the top of the current scope
 * only declarations are hoisted, not the initilization
   * declaring a variable is the actual creation of a variable, not the initilization